Wologman/Mental_Health/04_Anxiety Management.md

 - Avoid social media, and newspapers during work time.
 Better still avoid them completely for periods to get a break.
 Try [xkcd](https://xkcd.com/) or Duo Lingo or similar if needing some distracting boost, just find something more positive.

 - Take a break after an hour, and get away from the screen during them.
-Use the super-productivity pomodoro timer if this helps.
+Use a simple pomodoro timer if this helps.

 - Don’t over-work, it’s not productive, and it will come at the expense of social or exercise time, which are also important, 32 is the new 40.
 Four hours of focused work like programming or maths + 1-2 for admin each day is already winning.